emacs-mirror/emacs/mps/manual/source/guide/overview.rst

 It is under continuous development and support by `Ravenbrook
 <https://www.ravenbrook.com/>`_.

-The MPS is distributed under an :ref:`open source license
+The MPS is distributed under the BSD 2-clause :ref:`open source license
 <license>`.
-The license is designed to make it possible for you to use
-the MPS in your own projects, provided that you either don't distribute your product, or your product is open source too.

-If the licensing terms aren't suitable for you (for example, you're developing a closed-source commercial product or a compiler run-time system) you can easily license the MPS under different terms from Ravenbrook by arrangement.
-Please :ref:`contact us <contact>` at `mps-questions@ravenbrook.com <mailto:mps-questions@ravenbrook.com>`_ for details.

 .. comment: Keep this section synchronized with readme.txt